Emmett Tompkins

 Emmett Tompkins (September 1, 1853 – December 18, 1917) was an American lawyer and politician who served one term as a U.S. Representative from Ohio from 1901 to 1903.
 He was the son of Congressman Cydnor Bailey Tompkins.

-Biography
+Early life and education

 Born in McConnelsville, Morgan County, Ohio, Tompkins moved to Athens County, Ohio, in 1865.

 He attended the public schools and Ohio University at Athens.